 SDB:LDAP server

-There are some advantages in using OpenSUSE's Yast2 for the basic installation.
+There are some advantages in using openSUSE's Yast2 for the basic installation.
 You will then get a basic working setup with the LDAP schemas needed for normal operation.

 Installing the SW